Bentoon/contactsheet/README.md

 # contactsheet
-is a simple pich & zoom photo gallery made with Unity3D to loosely resemble a conact sheet
+is a simple pich & zoom photo gallery made with Unity3D to loosely resemble a contact sheet